richburroughs/what-oncall-does-to-us/slides.md

 ^ Fast forward 20 years.
 ^ I worked next as a sysadmin at WebMD, when the company was taking out Super Bowl ads, then at a web hosting company, a payments company, a company with an email maarketing platform, and then finally as an SRE at Puppet
- I'd been on-call for most of that time, in rotations of different sizes.
+^ I'd been on-call for most of that time, in rotations of different sizes.
 Some as small as 3 people, some as big as 10.
-^ For a while I was on a team where our boss divided us up by time slots instead of weeks.
+^ For a while I was at a company where our boss divided us up by time slots instead of weeks.
 I was oncall every evening from 7PM to midnight.

 ---

 # My mental health had deteriorated

 ^ I started having very bad claustrophobia and had panic attacks when I would board airplanes.
-^ The first time I had a debate with myself about asking them to let me off of the plane.
+^ The first time it happened I had a debate with myself about asking them to let me off of the plane.
 ^ I was diagnosed with Generalized Anxiety Disorder.
-I also had episodes of depression where I'd be in bed for a week straight.
+I also have had episodes of depression where I'd be in bed for a week straight.

 ---